 On Call Pay is for motor carrier division troopers and sergeants to be available after hours.
 The 2021 ND legislative session approved funding to support NDHP line level sworn personnel to be paid 1/5th their regular time, per hour, to be on call.
-The average of this would be approximately \$8.06 per hour.
+The average of this would be approximately \$8.88 per hour.
 The NDHP will plan for the sworn, line level MCSAP personnel to be on call after hours for MCSAP related response as needed.
 The sworn NDHP operate on a 28 day schedule period.
-The NDHP will plan for 1 sworn employee within Motor Carrier Operations to be on call each day of the week.
-Supervisors will be available on call during hours staffed by line level employees.
-The NDHP estimates that approximately 5,000 hours of "on-call MCSAP" pay will be logged from Oct 1st, 2022, to Sept 30th, 2023.
+The NDHP will plan for 1 trooper within Motor Carrier Operations to be on call each day of the week.
+The NDHP will plan for 1 sergeant within Motor Carrier Operations to be on call when a trooper is working, but no sergeant is working.
+The NDHP estimates that approximately 12,000 hours of "on-call MCSAP" pay will be logged from Oct 1st, 2022, to Sept 30th, 2023.

-5,000 hours x \$8.06 per hour = \$40,300 total project cost (Federal + State)
+12,000 hours x \$8.88 per hour = \$106,560 total project cost (Federal + State)